datacarpentry/python-ecology-lesson/_episodes/01-short-introduction-to-Python.md

 {: .language-bash}

-## Introduction to Python built-in data types
+## Introduction to variables in Python

-### Strings, integers and floats
+### Assiging values to variables

 One of the most basic things we can do in Python is assign values to variables:

 ~~~
-text = "Data Carpentry"  # An example of a string
+text = "Data Carpentry"  # An example of assigning a value to a new text variable,
+                         # also known as a string data type in Python
-number = 42  # An example of an integer
+number = 42              # An example of assigning a numeric value, or an integer data type
-pi_value = 3.1415  # An example of a float
+pi_value = 3.1415        # An example of assigning a value that is a float data type
 ~~~
 {: .language-python}